OpenRadioss/OpenRadioss/HOWTO.md

 - `-arch`: you will find the list of possible architectures
 - `-prec`: controls the OpenRadioss Floating Point Precision : dp : double Precision - Floats in 64 bits (default),  sp activates the Extended Single Precision Version (32bit)
-- `-static-link`: Runtime librairies are statically linked in Executable (easier when executable is used on different computers).
+- `-static-link`: Runtime libraries are statically linked in Executable (easier when executable is used on different computers).
 - `-debug=1`: activates debug build (-O0 + usual debug flags).
 - `-addflag="list of additional flags"`: add compiler flags to usual set for all files